Bilaspur Junction railway station

-Bilaspur Junction railway station (station code BSP), located in the Indian state of Chhattisgarh, serves Bilaspur in Bilaspur district.
+Bilaspur Junction Railway Station (station code BSP), located in the Indian state of Chhattisgarh, serves Bilaspur in Bilaspur district.

 History

 The railway station came up in 1889 with the opening of Rajnandgaon to Bilaspur extension of erstwhile Nagpur Chhattisgarh Railway taken over by Bengal Nagpur Railway and construction of the Nagpur–Asansol main line of Bengal Nagpur Railway, which opened in 1891.
 The station building was constructed in 1890.
 It became a station on the crosscountry Howrah–Nagpur–Mumbai line in 1900.

 Electrification

 The Rourkela–Bilaspur section was electrified in 1969–70 while Bilaspur–Nagpur in 1976–77 and Bilaspur–Katni in 1981.

 Zonal HQ

 Bilaspur is headquarters of South East Central Railway.

+Electric Loco Shed, Bilaspur

+Bilaspur Electric Loco Shed was commissioned on 2018.

 Busy station

 Bilaspur is amongst the top hundred booking stations of Indian Railway. as about 340 passenger trains and goods trains passes every day.